openhealthcare/opal/doc/docs/guides/referencedata.md

 Loads lookup lists from all plugins/apps in the Opal JSON format.
 The lookup lists are expected to be in `{{ app }}/data/lookuplists/lookuplists.json`

+Optionally you can pass in an explicit filename with the `-f` argument.

 #### delete_all_lookuplists

 Deletes all currently lookuplist values and related synonyms